skipkayhil/rails/guides/source/active_record_basics.md

 end
 ```

-NOTE: Active Record does not support using non-primary key columns named `id`.
+NOTE: **Active Record does not support using non-primary key columns named `id`.**

+NOTE: If you try to create a column named `id` which is not the primary key,
+Rails will throw an error during migrations such as:
+`you can't redefine the primary key column 'id' on 'my_products'.`
+`To define a custom primary key, pass { id: false } to create_table.`

 CRUD: Reading and Writing Data
 ------------------------------